 Nutritional Tips for Tennis Players

-Information from: Advanced Techniques for Competitive Tennis by Richard Schönborn
+Nutritional Tips for Tennis Players (Source: Advanced Techniques for Competitive Tennis by Richard Schönborn):

 -Starch, from cereals needs a long time to be available as an energy supply.
 Sugar is available faster. ex.
 Bread with jam is ideal for planning the supply of energy.